tinted-theming/base24/styling.md

 Ordinary text uses foreground `base05` and background `base00`.
 Choose these colors for _high_ legibility, as the user does most of the reading and writing with these colors.

-Compositors and display managers use foreground `base00` and background `base01` or `base05` to label normal unfocused workspaces, clients, and tabs, as well as for the borders of those elements.
+Compositors and display managers:
+- Use foreground `base00` and background `base01` or `base05` to label normal unfocused workspaces, clients, and tabs.
+- Use `base01` or `base05` for the borders of those elements.

 ### Focus elements